Toyota Mark II: North America

-Second generation: Toyota Mark II (X10, X20; 1972–1976)
+Second generation (X10, X20; 1972)

-The second-generation was based on a new X series platform, thus abandoning the previous T series chassis.
-In Japan, the second-generation was renamed the Toyota Mark II, no longer using the prefix "Corona", while internationally the "Corona" prefix was still used.
+The second generation was based on a new X series platform, having graduated away from the previous T series chassis.
+In Japan, the second generation no longer used the "Mark II" as a trim package name and omitted the "Corona" model name while the "Corona" prefix was used internationally for brand recognition.
 The X10s are sedans and wagons, while the X20 is a two-door coupé.
-The inline six-cylinder "M" series engine was borrowed from the S60 series Crown, in order to compete better with the Nissan Bluebird / Datsun 610 in North America, and the Nissan Laurel in Japan.
+The coupé utility bodystyle was not updated, with the previous generation continuing to be built alongside the new one.

-The styling used on the second generation was dramatically different from the first, showing similarities to the S60 series Crown.
-The appearance reflected a popular styling trend that appeared during the 1960s and 1970s internationally, called "Coke bottle styling" which Toyota adopted for only this generation of the Mark II.
+The second generation's styling progressed from the first and resembled the S60 series Crown.
+It reflected a popular styling trend that appeared internationally during the 1960s and 1970s, called "Coke bottle styling," which Toyota adopted for only this generation of the Mark II.